 All curricular actions originate in the academic department.
 After approval by the department, approval by the unit (College or School) curricular committee is required.
 The final step is approval by a University-wide committee or council that has been charged by the Faculty Senate with the governance and coordination of curriculum.
-At UNCG, three committees fulfill this charge: the Undergraduate Curriculum Committee (UCC); the Graduate Studies Committee (GSC); and the General Education Council (and its subcommittees on Writing and Speaking).
-All proposals for UCC and General Education Council should be submitted directly to the Dean of Undergraduate Studies.
+At UNCG, three committees fulfill this charge: the Undergraduate Curriculum Committee (UCC); the Graduate Studies Committee (GSC); and the General Education Council (GEC) and its subcommittees on Writing and Speaking.
+In some cases approval by, or notification of, GA or SACS for curricular changes is required.
+All proposals for UCC and GEC should be submitted directly to the Office of Undergraduate Studies.